sanjay-rajjan/flight-delay-system/README.md

 ## Flight Delay Prediction System

-API that predicts flight delays with 85.7% accuracy by analyzing historical patterns, real time weather data, and airline performance metrics.
+API that predicts flight delays with 86% accuracy by analyzing historical patterns, real time weather data, and airline performance metrics.

 Flight delay predictions are made from multiple sources:
-- Analyzes 1,000+ flight, airline, and airport data to identify delay patterns by airline and route
+- Analyzes 3,400+ real historical flights from a published dataset to identify delay patterns by airline and route
 - Real time weather data from OpenWeatherMap API
 - Considers departure time, day of week, and seasonal patterns